CSC 106: Intro to CS

 None!
 Well, there is one: a desire to work, learn, and get involved!

 No previous computer programming experience is required.

-The software is free and has versions for Windows, Mac, and Linux.
+This software is free and has versions for Windows, Mac, and Linux.
+Install it

 - Exams There is 1 midterm that will be on

 Mon, May 3rd and a final exam.

 Exams are cumulative, closed book, and limited notes.
 You may bring